 If you are a candidate for orthodontics, we will need to determine the best treatment option for you.
 This often depends on the sort of malocclusion you have, and how it affects your teeth coming together.
-Many options are available today including Invisalign which is a very popular option for teens and adults self-conscious about wearing braces.
+Many options are available today including clear aligners which are a very popular option for teens and adults self-conscious about wearing braces.
 Tailored to individual patients, these clear plastic aligners can barely be seen by the naked eye.
 If a skeletal jaw growth issue is the cause of the orthodontic problem, in rare instances, orthognathic surgery may also be indicated with the use of traditional braces.

 Once we’ve completed any and all orthodontic procedures, a retainer will be necessary to stop your teeth from going back to their original places.
 The Doctors at the orthodontic office of Becher & Gil Orthodontics strongly recommend that their patients wear their retainers either every night or at least a few nights a week after orthodontic treatment is completed.
 Doing so will minimize the chances of the teeth moving over time.
 While some consider the ongoing use of a retainer to be an annoyance, most agree it is well worth the price of ensuring your teeth stay healthy and your smile stays bright.

 For more information about adult orthodontics and whether or not you are a candidate for clear aligners or traditional braces, please contact our Austin TX office for a complimentary new patient evaluation.
 There is no better time than now to create a beautiful new smile.
 Don’t wait… call today!